 - Thumbnails for graphics with video texture will only display the graphic. - Running Cleanup also cleans up the Presets scene.
 Therefore, after a cleanup, you must run a Preset before running other elements.
 To do this, click on a Preset. - Do not initialize while one air, as this can result in a lag in the graphics output. - If a playlist is activated by a Viz Trio client, then it will be deactivated if that Viz Trio client shuts down, and Viz Multiplay will lose its active profile.
-Always set the Active Profile for a playlist in Viz Multiplay. - Viz Multiplay does not support videos with overlay graphics. - Using color correction together with a bezel in the NVIDIA Mosaic setup will require Viz Engine 3.8.3.
+Always set the Active Profile for a playlist in Viz Multiplay. - Viz Multiplay does not support videos with overlay graphics as a timeline.
+To display graphics on top of videos, place GFX channels on top of each other an play elements manually in each channel. - Using color correction together with a bezel in the NVIDIA Mosaic setup will require Viz Engine 3.8.3.

-7.2 Tricks and Hints
+7.3 Tricks And Hints

+- Enabling transitions between video clips

 - Tricks and Hints for Viz Engine 3.8.2 or later

 - Tricks and Hints for NVIDIA Mosaic

 - Performance Issues